Youth of May

 Youth of May (Korean: 오월의 청춘) is a 2021 South Korean television series starring Lee Do-hyun, Go Min-si, Lee Sang-yi, and Keum Sae-rok.
-It premiered on KBS2 on May 3, 2021, and aired on every Monday and Tuesday at 21:30 (KST) until June 8, 2021, for 12 episodes.
+It premiered on KBS2 on May 3, 2021, and aired every Monday and Tuesday at 21:30 (KST) until June 8, 2021, for 12 episodes.
 It is an original drama of OTT media service Wavve and is available for streaming on its platform.

 Synopsis

-Youth of May is set in the year 1980 during the Gwangju Uprising, follows the love story of medical student Hwang Hee-Tae (Lee Do-hyun) and nurse Kim Myung-Hee (Go Min-si).
-Rather than focusing on the frontline of the Gwangju Uprising, the drama is about the love and friendships of young people who would’ve had ordinary lives otherwise.
+Youth of May is set in the year 1980 during the Gwangju Uprising, follows the love story of medical student Hwang Hee-tae (Lee Do-hyun) and nurse Kim Myung-hee (Go Min-si).
+Rather than focusing on the frontline of the Gwangju Uprising, the drama is about the love and friendships of young people who would've had ordinary lives otherwise.

-Hwang Hee-Tae (Lee Do-hyun) becomes the pride of Gwangju when he enters Seoul National University College of Medicine with top marks.
-His best friend Kyung-Soo, an avid pro-democracy activist, insists they open an illegal clinic for students on the run from the government.
+Hwang Hee-tae (Lee Do-hyun) becomes the pride of Gwangju when he enters Seoul National University College of Medicine with top marks.
+His best friend Kyung-soo (Kwon Young-chan), an avid pro-democracy activist, insists they open an illegal clinic for students on the run from the government.
 One day, a factory worker is injured during a protest.
-In exchange for the costs of discreetly transporting himself and the factory worker to his hometown, Hee-Tae must go to a meeting with a potential marriage partner arranged by his father.
-At this meeting, Hee-Tae meets Myung-Hee (Go Min-si), a nurse persevering through the hardships of life.
-She only agrees to go to this meeting in place of her friend Soo-Ryeon (Keum Sae-rok), because she needs to come up with the airfare to go study in Germany.
-However, Myung-Hee and Hee-Tae end up falling in love.
+In exchange for the costs of discreetly transporting himself and the factory worker to his hometown, Hee-tae must go to a meeting with a potential marriage partner arranged by his father.
+At this meeting, Hee-tae meets Myung-hee (Go Min-si), a nurse persevering through the hardships of life.
+She only agrees to go to this meeting in place of her friend Soo-ryeon (Keum Sae-rok), because she needs to come up with the airfare to go study in Germany.
+However, Myung-hee and Hee-tae end up falling in love.

-In May 1980, amidst the heated passion and cries for democracy that reverberate throughout Gwangju, Hee-Tae and Myung-Hee find themselves in a twist of fate.
+In May 1980, amidst the heated passion and cries for democracy that reverberate throughout Gwangju, Hee-tae and Myung-hee find themselves in a twist of fate.